What do these terms really mean? Here's my take. If I boil it way down...

 In the first appointment, we will discuss what motivated you to come in at this time and what you hope to gain from the experience.

 Session one is an introduction of you to me and me to you.
 We will establish some important expectations and agreements and begin to explore what our work together might look like.
 In this session, we are also exploring whether or not we think we will work well together.
-If either of us feels that it is not a good fit, I am happy to refer you to other practitioners in the Portland area.

 Over the next few appointments, we will continue to assess whether we are a good fit for each other.
 Additionally, we will work closely to determine the methods, pace, and style that will best support you in your process and help you meet your goals.
 The therapeutic process is unique for every combination of client and practitioner.